davidtran001/PIE_MAP/README.md

 Since some of the project are a part of the university's course work, most files of PIE_MAP are kept private on GitHub.
 This repository is meant to demonstrate PIE_MAP's functionality with gifs and photos.
 Additionally, it stores PIE_MAP's user interface and its relevant files, which are a deviation from the course and are meant to greatly expand PIE_MAP's user experience.

+PIE_MAP is co-developed by Raymond Yang (https://github.com/Electronic-Yoda), Stephen Wang (https://github.com/Stephenwang3801), and David Tran (https://github.com/davidtran001).
-PIE_MAP depends on the ezgl graphics library https://github.com/mariobadr/ezgl, the GTK library, and data in OpenStreetMap.
+It depends on the ezgl graphics library https://github.com/mariobadr/ezgl, the GTK library, and data in OpenStreetMap.

 PIE_MAP_UI is the main user interface for PIE_MAP.
 The following features are avaliable in PIE_MAP_UI:
 - A Generate Buttons Algorithm